 I am enjoying the milking process, despite the difficulties I have encountered.
 I think it will take a few years to recover the investment in the cows and milking machine, especially since Dolly died, but I love the fact that fresh milk is always in the fridge.
 Each day, I thank Blossom for sharing her milk with my family as I let her out of the barn after milking.

-Through these experiences, I’ve learned that you may end up having rough times in farming, but you just keep going.
+Through these experiences with home milking, I’ve learned that you may end up having rough times in farming, but you just keep going.
 Because in the end, the beauty and joy of the experience makes it worth the hard moments.